signalwire-community/signalwire-php/README.md

 You can try the library locally using Docker.

-Set your Host, Project and Token in `.env`
+Set your Space URL, Project and Token in `.env`
 ```bash
 $ cp .env.example .env
 $ vim .env